OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 - the source dataset is a JPEG file (or a VRT with a JPEG as a single SimpleSource)
 - the target dataset is a JPEG-in-TIFF file
-- no explicity target JPEG quality is specified
+- no explicitly target JPEG quality is specified
 - no change in colorspace is specified
 - no sub-windowing is requested
 - and more generally, no change that alters pixel values

 The generation of a tiled JPEG-in-TIFF from the original JPEG image is possible.
-Explicit assigment of target SRS and bounds are also possible.
+Explicit assignment of target SRS and bounds are also possible.

 So, the following commands will use the lossless copy method :